fenjalien/metro/manual.typ

   The uncertainty of the number.
 ])
 #param("e", "li", default: "none", [
   The exponent of the number.
-It can also be given as an integer in the number parameter when it is of type string or content.
+It can also be given as an integer in the number argument when it is of type string or content.
 It should be prefixed with an "e" or "E".
   ```example
   #num("1e10")\
   #num[1E10]